markohanesian/docket/README.md

 ## User Story
 Gaming is one of my favorite pastimes with friends.
 I would like to keep a current list of our favorite games to play so that we can make a quick decision on what to play when we get together.
 I need a streamlined app that will allow me to view, add, and delete games from the docket.

+## Instructions
+Add games you want to play into the input box and click the "add game" button to add them to the list - remove games by clicking the trash icon

 ## Links
 * [Github](https://github.com/markohanesian/docket)